MOUNT PLEASANT NURSING AND HEALTH SERVICES

 WMS/WHS — 769-5500 x 1507 (attendance office)

-Yearly health inventory forms should be filled out by parents each year and submitted to the school nurse in the first week of school.
+Student Health History Update forms should be filled out by parents / guardians each year and submitted to the school nurse in the first week of school.

 If your child has allergies or takes medication, those forms should also be completed and submitted the first week of school.
 (See applicable sections below.)

-If your child has food allergies, please fill out the Food Allergy Action Plan and return it to the school nurse.
+If your child has food allergies, please fill out the Food Allergy and Anaphylaxis Emergency Care Plan in English or in Spanish.
+Please return it to the school nurse.

-If your child is allergic to peanuts, please fill out the Peanut Free Table Form and return it to the school nurse.
+If your child is allergic to any nuts, please fill out the Nut-Free Table Form and return it to the school nurse.

 If you child has an allergy to bees, please fill out the Bee Sting Medication Form.